Chartered Institute of Ergonomics and Human Factors: History

 The Ergonomics Society was officially created on 17 September 1949 at a meeting of a number of academics at the Admiralty in London.
 Among the founding members were Frederic Bartlett, Donald Broadbent, W. E. Hick, Alan Welford, and J. S. Weiner.

 In 1957 it started to publish the periodical journal Ergonomics.
-In partnership with Taylor & Francis and Elsevier, the Institute currently publishes six journals: Ergonomics, Applied Ergonomics, Behaviour and Information Technology, Theoretical Issues in Ergonomics Science, Injury Control and Safety Promotion and the Journal of Sports Sciences.
+Today the Institute publishes Ergonomics in partnership with Taylor & Francis and Applied Ergonomics with Elsevier.

 In 2014, by a Privy Council Order, Elizabeth II granted a Royal Charter to the Institute, leading to a change of name, to the Chartered Institute of Ergonomics and Human Factors.

-In October 2019 the Institute announced the appointment of its new CEO, Noorzaman Rashid.

 Activities

-The CIEHF makes a number of awards for accomplishments in ergonomics and human factors including the President's Medal and the Sir Frederic Bartlett Award for major contributions to ergonomics.
+The CIEHF makes a number of awards for accomplishments in ergonomics and human factors including the President's Award and Lifetime Achievement Awards for major contributions to ergonomics.

-The Institute has a number Special Interest Groups (SIGs) for: Driving Ergonomics, Human-Computer Interaction, Healthcare Ergonomics, Sports Ergonomics, Nuclear Ergonomics, Occupational Safety and Motorcycle Ergonomics.
+The Institute has a number of Sector Groups including healthcare, nuclear and aviation.

-The CIEHF has its offices in Loughborough.
-By the end of 2013 there were 1700 members and at the end of 2014 the Institute had 294 members who were eligible for Chartered status, with many more about to become so.
-At the 2014 Conference, held at the Grand Harbour Hotel in Southampton, Professor Roger Haslam from Loughborough University was inaugurated as the new president of IEHF, taking over the role from Dr Richard Graveling.
-Professor Sarah Sharples, from the University of Nottingham and the Human Factors Research Group was also appointed as President Elect.
+The CIEHF has its office in Warwickshire.
+By the end of 2025 there were 2200 members and more than 700 members who were eligible for Chartered status.

-In 2008, to mark the journal's 50th year of publication, a special issue of "Ergonomics" (Volume 51, Number 1) was published, guest edited by Neville A. Stanton and Rob Stammers, covering the history of the society and including a re-print of the Ergonomics Research Society lecture given by Sir Frederick Bartlett in 1962.
+In 2008, to mark the journal's 50th year of publication, a special issue of "Ergonomics" (Volume 51, Number 1) was published, guest edited by Neville A. Stanton and Rob Stammers, covering the history of the society and including a re-print of the Ergonomics Research Society lecture given by Sir Frederic Bartlett in 1962.

 The CIEHF has worked in partnership with other organisations and the UK Government to establish the Occupational Health & Safety Consultant Register.